blox/blox/docs/deployment-ux.md

     it by calling startDeployment.
 A new Environment revision is created and the Deployment manages moving the Tasks from the old revision to the new one at a controlled rate.
--   Rollback to an earlier Enviornment revision if the current state of the Environment is not stable.
+-   Rollback to an earlier Environment revision if the current state of the Environment is not stable.
 Each rollback updates the revision of the environment (it does not simply revert the environment revision).